Local-first notes, loose by design

 A simple sync layer, not a product maze.

 The Quarkus backend handles Google authentication, JWT-backed sessions, and workspace sync.
-The landing page stays honest about that: the desktop app is the product, and the server exists to support it.
+The desktop app is the product, and the server exists to support it.

 • Google sign-in is used only when you want account-backed syncing.

-• The same workspace model carries note position, sizing, titles, colors, and image state.
+• The same workspace model carries note position, sizing, titles, colors, image state, and richer note types.

 • The app still makes sense as a local-first desktop tool, which is the right default for this category.